 Arthur Helton Global Human Rights Fellowship

 Created in 2008, this annual fellowship supports one or more graduating students who have demonstrated a commitment to pursuing a career in international human rights law, and who have designed sound proposals for work at a host organization of their choice.
 Applicants are invited to design projects to put their legal education to work on timely issues in countries where their efforts are most needed and where there are insufficient resources for human rights protection.
 The fellowship provides a modest salary for one year and covers health insurance and travel costs for graduates to work closely with their chosen host organization.
 Learn more about the Arthur Helton Global Human Rights Fellowship.
+Learn about our past fellows.

 George A. Katz Fellowship at the Brennan Center for Justice